sv-pro/agent-world-compiler-poc/README.md

 Three claims are tested:

 1. **Observed execution can be distilled into a capability profile.**
-   Running a trace through the profiler (`src/awc/compiler/profiler.py`) produces a minimal set of (tool, action, resource-prefix) triples from observed benign steps.
+   Running a trace through the profiler produces a minimal set of required capabilities from benign steps.

 2. **That profile can be compiled into a manifest.**
-   The manifest compiler (`src/awc/compiler/compile_manifest.py`) translates the profile into a human-readable, declarative YAML document.
+   The compiler translates the profile into a declarative YAML boundary.

-3. **The compiled manifest produces reproducible decisions.**
+3. **The manifest can both enforce and construct the boundary.**
-   The enforcement engine (`src/awc/policy/engine.py`) takes any (step, manifest) pair and returns a deterministic `Decision` enum value.
+   It can:
+   - deterministically evaluate actions (ALLOW / DENY / REQUIRE_APPROVAL)
+   - and project itself into a **rendered tool surface** that replaces raw tools

 ---